-Arul Kumar, an Indian security enthusiast recently reported an interesting vulnerability on Facebook that allowed him to hack Facebook and erase any image from the social network in a single minute and without the owner's knowledge.
+Arul Kumar, an Indian security enthusiast recently reported an interesting vulnerability on Facebook that allowed him to hack Facebook and delete any image from the social network in just one minute and without the owner's knowledge.

 Unlike the Palestinian hacker Khalil Shreateh, Arul Kumar did receive a reward, $ 12.500, from Facebook for the discovery and communication of a security breach on the site.